 Atoosa has never forgotten what her parents sacrificed to ensure she could be free to pursue her dreams.
 She worked hard to graduate from George Mason University Law School, chose a career in public service, and has made it her mission to give back to the community that has given her so much.

-For over 20 years, Atoosa has called Loudoun County home, where she currently serves on the School Board representing the Algonkian District.
-Previously, Atoosa had been appointed by the Loudoun County Board of Supervisors to serve on the Community Policy and Management Team, which administers services provided to at-risk youth and families.
-She has also been a leader on the PTA, a substitute teacher, a merit badge counselor for her son’s Scouts BSA troop, and a volunteer for LINK Against Hunger.
+For over 20 years, Atoosa has called Loudoun County home.
+Atoosa represents the 27th District, encompassing, Eastern Loudoun in the Virginia House of Delegates and previously served on the School Board representing the Algonkian District.
+Additionally she has been a leader on the PTA, a substitute teacher, a merit badge counselor for her son’s Scouts BSA troop, and a volunteer for LINK Against Hunger.

 Currently, Atoosa is a member of the Virginia State Bar, the Loudoun Bar Association, and the Virginia Women Attorneys Association.
 She served as Deputy Town Attorney for the Town of Herndon, as a general practice litigator in a small firm, and as Associate General Counsel for a company of over 800 employees.
 In addition, Atoosa has been qualified by the Virginia Supreme Court as a guardian ad litem, which is an attorney who advocates for the best interest of children.